-Historic, 18-hole public course in Northeast Portland, with an old-school feel.
-One of the most popular courses in Portland and probably the best bargain for a non-municipal course.
+Broadmoor Golf Course is an historic, 18-hole public course in Northeast Portland, with an old-school feel.
+Broadmoor Golf Course is one of the most popular courses in Portland and probably the best bargain for a non-municipal course.
 Lots of mature trees, well-placed traps, and water (in the form of Broadmoor Lake and sloughs) provide a variety of challenges.
 Limited practice facilities.
 Except for the climbs up 9 and 18, it is a fairly level course.

 Built in 1931 by six sisters and their friend, course architect George Junor.
 Being an old course, it does have a lot of history.
 The depression caused cash-flow problems that the sisters worked through with dances in the clubhouse, pheasant hunting on the course, and sledding and tobogganing in the winter.
 The course is owned and managed by the decendants of the six sisters.
 In 1948, the Columbia River flooded the course under six feet of mud.
 The greenskeeper saved the trees by waiting for the mud to dry, scraping them clean, and replanting them.
 The course hosted the OGA Tournament of Champions in 1993.

 The sisters wanted to convert the Rose City Dairy into a golf course.
 The family has kept the course going.

 Hole 7 is a tree-lined par 5, dogleg right.
 The fairway has several mounds to it and goes uphill as the dogleg starts.
 The fairway then rolls down to the green.
 For a mid-handicapper to have any shot at getting to the green in two, you need to play up the left side of the fairway.

 Did You Know